whatwareweb/OpenCore-Install-Guide/CONTRIBUTING.md

 * Pull Requests can be denied if we feel it does not fit or has inaccurate information.
 We will generally tell you why it is rejected though or ask for revisions.
   * We would also appreciate sources for any bigger commits to make it easier on us to verify the info your provide is valid
 * Images must be hosted locally in the repo under the `/images/` folder
-* Your PR must be run through a markdown lint and have all issues fixed.
+* Your PR must be ran through a markdown linter and spellchecker (Travis CI will do this for you, but you can do it locally too - see below) and have the build pass.
 * In general, try to avoid using "non-Acidanthera" tools when possible.
 Generally we want to avoid use of third-party tools  - though if it's impossible otherwise, then you can link it.
   * Tools explicitly banned:
     * UniBeast, MultiBeast and KextBeast